joelradon/Fishing-Chatbot/README.md

 To use the bot in a group:
 - Add the bot to your Telegram group.
 - Give the bot appropriate permissions to read and send messages.
-- You can interact with the bot by mentioning it (`@YourBotName`) in your messages or simply sending queries in the group.
+- You can interact with the bot by mentioning it (`@YourBotName`) in your messages or replying directly to one of its messages.

 ## Querying the Bot
-Once the bot is running, you can interact with it in private or group chats by typing your question.
+Once the bot is running, you can interact with it in private or group chats by typing your question and tagging the bot.
 Examples include:
-- "What size rod should I use for euro nymphing?"
+- "@YourBotName What size rod should I use for euro nymphing?"
-- "What is the best bait for redfish?"
+- "@YourBotName What is the best bait for redfish?"

 The bot will first attempt to answer using the CQA service.
 If it doesn't find a relevant answer, it will fall back to OpenAI's GPT-4 model.